fvaleri/strimzi-debugging/sessions/008/README.md

 20
 ```

-Let's now check what's happening inside all the partitions involved in this transaction.
+We now check what's happening inside all the partitions involved in this transaction.
-In `wc-output-0` we see that the data batch is transactional (`isTransactional`) and contains the PID and epoch.
+In `wc-output-0`, we see that the data batch is transactional (`isTransactional`) and contains the PID and epoch.
 This batch is followed by a control batch (`isControl`), which contains a single end transaction marker record (`endTxnMarker`).
 In `__consumer_offsets-12`, the CG offset commit batch (`key: offset_commit`) is followed by a similar control batch.